-The mission of all IB programs is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet help create a better and more peaceful world.
+The mission of all IB programs is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help create a better and more peaceful world.
 The learner profile is the list of attributes we work to teach and develop in our students.
-The 10 attributes are:

 Inquirers– They develop their natural curiosity.
 They acquire the skills necessary to conduct inquiry and research and show independence in learning.
 They actively enjoy learning and this love of learning will be sustained throughout their lives.